Ayushdev17/localrepo/README.md

-hyy my name ayush
-my schooling in bihar
+This is my first code